 If you have not yet received your payout, your contributions will automatically be refunded.

-About our partner Dwolla

-Who is Dwolla and what do they do?
+Working with Dwolla

-We have partnered with a company called Dwolla, Inc. to perform certain services in connection with the Tanda by Yahoo Finance app.
-In particular, using the information that you provide, Dwolla verifies your identity and bank account information.
-Additionally, Dwolla’s software platform facilitates the transfer of funds in connection with the Tanda by Yahoo Finance app.
-In order to perform these money transfer services, Dwolla has partnered with financial institutions, as further described below and addressed in Dwolla’s Terms of Service.
+We have partnered with a company called Dwolla, Inc. to perform certain services for the Tanda by Yahoo Finance app.

+With the information that you provide, Dwolla verifies your identity and bank account information.

+Dwolla’s software platform transfers funds for the Tanda by Yahoo Finance app.

+To perform these money transfer services, Dwolla has partnered with financial institutions, as further described below and addressed in Dwolla’s Terms of Service.
 All funds transfer services are facilitated by Dwolla and its financial institution partners, and all identity and bank account verification is performed by Dwolla.

 Can I close my Dwolla account?